wp-plugins/dotmailer-sign-up-widget/readme.txt

 == Changelog ==

-The current version of this plugin is 2.1.
+The current version of this plugin is 3.0

 == Upgrade Notice ==

+= 3.0 =
+* Fix for reported javascript conflicts and styling issues

 = 2.1 =
 * Fix for Jquery Mini File, upgraded version to fix conflict